apioo/fusio/README.md

 connection uses the Doctrine DBAL library to work with a database (it returns a `Doctrine\DBAL\Connection` instance).
 A connection always returns a fully configured object so you never have to deal with any credentials in an action.
-Besides that there are already many different actions available which you can use i.e. to create an API based on a database table.
+There are already many different actions available which you can use i.e. to create an API based on a database table.

 With Fusio we want to remove as many layers as possible so that you can work in your action directly with a specific library.
 Because of this Fusio has no